microsoft/microsoft-performance-toolkit-sdk/documentation/Migration/Update-1.0.0-rc1.md

 ### IDataProcessorExtensibilitySupport

-- The `AddTable` method becomes `EnableTable` or `TryEnableTable`.

-- The `GetAllRequiredSourceDataCookers` was renamed to `GetRequiredSourceDataCookers`.

-- The `GetAllRequiredTables was renamed to `GetEnabledInternalTables`.
+This interface has been removed.

 ### IDataExtensionRetrievalFactory

-This was moved from the SDK namespace to SDK.Runtime.
+This was moved from the `SDK` namespace to `SDK.Runtime` namespace.

 ### IMetadataTableBuilderFactory